Adapting to a New Normal

 Parent Resources:

-Leslie Muha, Jr. K - 8 professional school counselor at University School, has guided and counseled children for more than 10 years.
-She was recently named an endowed chair holder at the school for her work in assuring that the quality of guidance is maintained at the highest level.
+Mrs. Leslie A. Muha joined the faculty in 2008 and is the current Jr. K- Grade 8 Professional School Counselor.
+She received her B.S. degree in education from Kent State University, her M.A. degree in reading from Eastern Michigan University, and her M.Ed. degree in School Counseling from John Carroll University.
+She is the endowed F.J.
+O’Neill Chairholder in Guidance and Counseling, for her work in assuring that the quality of guidance is maintained at the highest level.
 Dr. Spannagel is a clinical Psychologist at University Hospitals and at University School.
 She specializes in working with children presenting Autism Spectrum Disorders and a variety of developmental, learning, social, and emotional problems.